annajosenk-netizen/TWTExam/README.md

 This updates your status by adding a new photo.

+This adds the new photo to the end of your current active status sequence.

 ### Updating Status by adding a new Text

 You can update your status by adding a new text.
 This new text is added as a new status to the end of the list of your current active statuses.